 - Optional garnishes include scallions, sesame oil, toasted sesame seeds, and sriracha sauce or chili paste (spicy).

-2).
+1).
+I use a blend of dark soy and less sodium (light) soy sauces.2).
 Oyster sauce is optional but adds a nice depth of flavor and savory background note to the sauce.

 If you liked this Lo Mein Recipe you may also like: